We need your help to protect the Pecos!

 While part of the Pecos is protected, there are surrounding forest lands without roads (known as roadless areas) that are threatened by unchecked development.
 These are areas that many of you no doubt know and love; perhaps you may have even thought they were already protected.
 Incorporating these roadless areas into the Pecos Wilderness or designating some areas as Special Management Areas would protect 120,000 acres of lands and waters that Santa Fe, San Miguel, Taos, Mora and Rio Arriba counties depend upon for clean air, fresh water and recreation.
 It would also protect critical habitat and a touchstone for New Mexican culture and tradition.

-The New Mexico Wilderness Alliance is proud to be a part of a broad and growing coalition—including sportsmen, elected officials, pueblo leaders, business owners, hikers and conservationists—that cares about these special places and wants to see them forever protected from roads and industry.
+New Mexico Wild is proud to be a part of a broad and growing coalition—including sportsmen, elected officials, pueblo leaders, business owners, hikers and conservationists—that cares about these special places and wants to see them forever protected from roads and industry.
 We hope you’ll join us.